 \subsection{Uniqueness}

 One complication with the turnpike problem is that the solution is not necessarily unique (up to a relabeling of the points and up to a congruence).
-Fortunately, the solution to the uDGP in any dimension is known to be \textit{generically} unique, in the sense made precise in the form of the reconstructability tests for the point configurations by Boutin and Kemper in \cite[Theorem 2.6 and Proposition 2.11]{BOUTIN2004709}.
-For example, if the points are sampled iid from an absolutely continuous probability distribution, then almost surely the distance distribution specifies their geometry uniquely (up to a relabeling and a congruence).
+Fortunately, the solution to the uDGP in any dimension is known to be \textit{generically} unique, in the sense made precise in the form of the reconstructability for the point configurations by Boutin and Kemper in \cite[Theorem 2.6 and Proposition 2.11]{BOUTIN2004709}.
+For example, if the points are sampled i.i.d. from an absolutely continuous probability distribution, then almost surely the distance distribution specifies their geometry uniquely (up to relabeling and congruence).

 Boutin and Kemper worked with complete distance measurements.
 Gortler et al. \cite{GUGR2018} later relaxed the completeness assumption and only required the underlying graph to be generically globally rigid \cite{CGGR2010}.
 Under this sufficient condition, they proved that the reconstruction of a generic point configuration is unique.